Computinglk/Xbomb/README.md

        4. Steal WiFi passwords,

-       5. Create a listener for a backdoor,
+       5. Create a listener to listen backdoors,

-       6. Create python based undetectable payload
+       6. Create undetectable payload for the backdoors

 # REQUIRMENTS